ayoolaolafenwa/orangelib/README.md

 print("Prediction Confidence: ",confidence)
 ```

-*The fruit name and the confidence of class predicted are printed out*
+*The fruit name and the level of confidence of the class predicted are printed out*

 We shall test the library by performing inference on eight images:

 *sample1*

 ![alt_test1](photos/sample1.jpg)

 ```